ixnij/dotfiles/README.md

 # Why?

+There are some reasons and ideas about this repository.

 ## Why I back up my configuration file to Github

 Of course, no one is willing to spend a lot of time and energy on the configuration file to